Birth and death in discrete Morse theory: Abstract

 \section{Abstract}

-Suppose $M$ is a finite simplicial complex and that for $0=t_0,t_1,\dots ,t_r=1$ we have a discrete Morse function $F_{t_i}:M\to \zr$.
+Suppose $M$ is a finite cell decomposition of a space $X$ and that for $0=t_0<t_1<\cdots <t_r=1$ we have a discrete Morse function $F_{t_i}:M\to \zr$.
 In this paper, we study the births and deaths of critical cells for the functions $F_{t_i}$ and present an algorithm for pairing the cells that occur in adjacent slices.
-We first study the case where the triangulation of $M$ is the same for each $t_i$, and then generalize to the case where the triangulations may differ.
-This has potential applications in data imaging, where one has function values at a sample of points in some region in space at several different times or at different levels in an object.
+We first study the case where the cell decomposition of $X$ is the same for each $t_i$, and then generalize to the case where they may differ.
+This has potential applications in topological data analysis, where one has function values at a sample of points in some region in space at several different times or at different levels in an object.